Meet the Raisins!: Track listing

-Singles

 Releases

 Meet the Raisins! was released on VHS on March 14, 1989.
 It was re-released on September 12, 1990 with a California Raisin plush doll.

 The special was released on DVD November 15, 2011.
 Included in the set is the sequel to the claymation special, The Raisins: Sold Out!: The California Raisins II along with all 13 episodes of the animated series, The California Raisin Show and 4 original TV ads.

 The Raisins Sold Out!: The California Raisins II

 The Raisins Sold Out!: The California Raisins II is a 1990 claymation television special directed by Will Vinton, featuring the advertising characters The California Raisins.
 The show was broadcast August 29, 1990, on the U.S. television network CBS during primetime.
 It was the sequel to the Emmy-nominated special Meet the Raisins! in 1988.

 This special has the band hiring a slick-talking new manager, Leonard Limabean, in an attempt to make a comeback.
 Under his guidance, the Raisins try their hand at various new musical genres, including Disco Polka, Country Rap, and Demolition Rock, to humorous effect.
 The group's troubles begin to manifest, however, upon the replacement of singer A.C. with their manager's young protégé, Lick Broccoli.